moussalasfar/github-airflow-data-engineering-project/README.md

      - Uploading data to AWS S3.

 3. **AWS S3 for Data Storage**:
-   - Extracted data is stored in an S3 bucket named `moussa-airflow-bucket` in JSON format.
+   - Extracted data is stored in an S3 bucket named `moussa-airflow-bucket` in csv format.
    - Configured IAM permissions (`s3:PutObject` and `s3:HeadObject`) to ensure secure access to the bucket.

 ## contact